Bicycle pump: CO_{2} inflators

+CO₂ inflator fitted with a threaded 16 g cartridge, shown with spare cartridges.

 Gas-filled cylinders for bicycles have an unclear history but appear to have appeared between the two World Wars.
 One story says they were made "by a rider after watching a café proprietor charge up the glass of beer he had ordered from a bottle of carbon dioxide."
 The pumps generally used liquefied gas that could not be replaced at home.
 A later version, which had more success, used a cartridge sold originally for drinks siphons.
 A lever broke the cartridge and enough gas escaped to inflate a tire.

 Modern gas pumps are often used by mountain bike or road bike racers who need to save weight, and to save time if they puncture during a race.
-They can be a one-time pump or a pump that can be fitted with a replacement cartridge.
+They can be a one-time pump or a pump that can be fitted with a replacement cartridge and can rapidly inflate a tyre sufficiently in seconds.
 Most pumps use carbon dioxide and standard-threaded 16g CO_{2} canisters.

-Carbon dioxide leaks out of a rubber inner tube more rapidly than air - despite its larger molecule size, the CO_{2} molecule is significantly more soluble than Oxygen and Nitrogen in rubber and as such can cause a tire to deflate far quicker than if filled with air.
+Carbon dioxide diffuses through butyl and latex inner tubes more quickly than atmospheric air as the CO_{2} molecule is significantly more soluble than Oxygen and Nitrogen in rubber, causing tyres inflated with CO₂ to lose pressure faster over time.
+For this reason, cyclists often use CO₂ inflators for emergencies and then reinflate tyres with air when possible after initial CO₂ inflation.